The Hidden Framework Most Founders Miss When Choosing a Cofounder Coach

 Some coaches bring deep experience in startup strategy, operational scaling, or product-market fit.
 Others specialize in changing the underlying relational dynamics—how trust is built, how conflict is handled, and how cofounders emotionally show up for each other.

-Both are valuable, but they solve different problems.
+Both are valuable, but they solve fundamentally different problems.

 You're stuck making decisions and need clarity on next steps